varigence/docs/bimlflex/delivering-data-vault/data-vault-concept-integration-keys.md

 # Integration Keys

-The Business Key is a core concept in Data Vault modeling.
+The Enterprise-Wide Business Key (EWBK) is a core concept in Data Vault modeling.
 It allows the modeler to focus on defining entities and relationships based on the business process focused keys, rather than the technical keys from the operational (source) system.
 This allows easier cross-system integration in the Data Vault.

-While defining an Enterprise-Wide Business Key is the design goal for a Data Vault model, it is rare to find these directly available in existing source systems.
+While defining an EWBK is the design goal for a Data Vault model, it is rare to find these directly available in existing source systems.

-BimlFlex uses the term [**Integration Key**](xref:bimlflex-concept-integration-keys) instead of **Business Key** for consistency across different Data Warehouse project types, including Dimensional Modeling.
+BimlFlex uses the concept [**Integration Key**](xref:bimlflex-concept-integration-keys) instead of **Business Key** for consistency across different Data Warehouse project types, including Dimensional Modeling.

 > [!NOTE]
 > The [**Integration Key**](xref:bimlflex-concept-integration-keys) is a core concept for BimlFlex.
 It is explained in more detail in the [Concepts section](xref:bimlflex-concepts-overview).